 The first thing this study proves is that if you made less than 3% return, you lost money, by allowing inflation to eat it up.
 If an investment manager cannot show better results than 3% inflation, you are better off avoiding him.
 Don't avoid the question.
 Ask it.

-Glenn Hubbard, former Chairman of George W. Bush's Council of Economic Advisers, has written his proposals for 2015-2016 as an Op-Ed piece in the New York Times, in January, 2015.
+Glenn Hubbard, former Chairman of George W. Bush's Council of Economic Advisers, has written his proposals for 2015-2016 as an Op-Ed piece in the New York Times, in January 2015.
 The choice of newspaper probably has some significance, since the Chairman of a President's Council of Economic advisers sometimes does, and sometimes does not, formulate the economics views of his party and his President.
-It's possible he seeks to influence the role of his party's Congressional leaders, or possibly represents the views of the two former Bush Presidents, or even a variant of them meant to influence Jeb Bush in his run for the 2017 Presidency.
-Time will probably tell, as the last two years of the Obama second term could be a time of compromise, or a time of bitter dissention.
+It's possible he seeks to influence the role of his party's Congressional leaders or possibly represents the views of the two former Bush Presidents, or even a variant of them meant to influence Jeb Bush in his run for the 2017 Presidency.
+Time will probably tell, as the last two years of the Obama second term could be a time of compromise or time of bitter dissent.
 Hubbard makes ten or eleven points, usually as single-sentence assertions without associated arguments.

 Health Care It certainly is heartening to see Health Savings Accounts recommended in both of the two alternatives he proposes for paying for healthcare, one with continued employer-based insurance and one with a tax deduction on the personal income tax.
 And it is certainly time for a way to be found to give equal tax deductions to those who pay for their own health insurance.